docsbydesign/piClinic_API_sample/README.md

 * Making piClinic API calls from [Postman](https://www.getpostman.com/)
 * Making piClinic API calls from within a Python application

-See [piClinic API documentation](https://piclinic.org/api) for more information about the piClinic API.
+Also, check out the [piClinic API documentation](https://piclinic.org/api).

-After reviewing these examples, you should be familiar with the piClinic API and be able to access it from within your own Python program.
+After you try these examples, you should be familiar with the piClinic API and be able to access it from within your own Python programs.

 # Making piClinic API calls from Postman